mozilla-services/megaphone/README.md

  * rust nightly.
 See [rocket.rs Getting
    Started](https://rocket.rs/guide/getting-started/) for additional steps.
+   To set nightly as the default for only megaphone, from the megaphone directory run: rustup override set nightly
  * mysql
  * libmysqlclient installed (brew install mysql on macOS, apt-get install libmysqlclient-dev on Ubuntu)